pzinzuvadia/AWS_Resources/Docker.md

 ### Installation

+Docker simplifies application deployment and management through containerization.
+It offers a consistent, efficient, and scalable solution for modern software development and data analytics.
+Whether you're developing microservices, setting up CI/CD pipelines, or deploying data analytics projects, Docker provides the tools to ensure reliable and reproducible environments.
 Docker can be installed on Linux, Windows, and macOS.
 Visit the [official Docker documentation](https://docs.docker.com/) for detailed installation instructions.

 ### Basic Commands